gabochi/rampcode/README.md

 if you'll use another editor you need it to figure how to send a line to the sendline.sh script.

 - open rampcode.pd in your pd
-- open tuto.gede with your editor
+- open tuto.gede with your editor inside the rampcode-xxx folder
 - that's it, follow the tutorial and it should work :)

 ## bugs
-- examine "* " freezes pd
+- examine "* " freezes pd (bash problem: sendline.sh)